IoT-Dude/iot-dude.github.io/_posts/2023-08-08-Sun-Tzu-overcome-conflict.md

 Similarly, they can use their emotional intelligence to develop social awareness.
 Such an ability helps them intuit the motivations and emotions of others through compassion and sympathy.
 This knowledge can help prevent conflicts as the emotionally intelligent person will meet others halfway or create conditions that lead others not to desire a fight.
 Should a conflict arise anyway, emotional intelligence can help create situations that end the need for fighting in the other person.

-Later in The Art of War, Sun Tzu lists five dangerous traits that cloud generals’ judgment and lead them to unnecessary conflict.
+Later in The Art of War, Sun Tzu lists five dangerous traits that cloud generals judgment and lead them to unnecessary conflict.
 These are anger, pride, recklessness, cowardice, and being over-protective of others.
 These traits, he says, bring disaster.
 In modern terms, we may say that they hinder emotional intelligence and disrupt our equanimity.

 ## 3.
 <b><i> Invincibility is in oneself, vulnerability is in the opponent.</i></b>